This post contains affiliate links.

-I counted four on our first walk through, and I’m sure there are many that I missed.
-If you don’t want to hit up a mass or two, however, there are other options to pass the time.
-Fortunately for me, those options include my three favorite things: eating, drinking, and exploring.
+I counted four on our first walkthrough, and I’m sure there are many that I missed.
+If you don’t want to hit up a mass or two, however, there are other options to pass the time, and fortunately for me, those options include my three favorite things: eating, drinking, and exploring.

 After a huge seafood lunch at the colorful and quirky Porton Del Parque, (washed down with coco locos of course) we hit the town.
 Because Santa Fe is at a lower elevation (almost 3,000 feet!) than Medellin, the temperature was much hotter, and we soaked up some much-needed sun.

-Escaping to sunny Santa Fe was the perfect start to my weekend, and a much needed break from the early onset of the dreary rainy season in Medellin.
+Escaping to sunny Santa Fe was the perfect start to my weekend and a much-needed break from the early onset of the dreary rainy season in Medellin.
 If you want to do nothing for a day, Santa Fe is a beautiful place to do so!